lunarforge/postgresbase/README.md

 - We converted [created and updated columns](https://github.com/AlperRehaYAZGAN/postgresbase/blob/master/migrations/1640988000_init.go#L73-L74) to postgres native date types `TIMESTAMPTZ` to support native date operations
 - We write [json functions for postgres](https://github.com/AlperRehaYAZGAN/postgresbase/blob/master/migrations/1640988000_init.go) in migration files to support json equivalent operations from Pocketbase.
 - We add support [RSA256 JWT Public Private Keys](https://github.com/AlperRehaYAZGAN/postgresbase/blob/master/tools/security/jwt.go) while encoding and decoding token.
 In our case we need to implement Pocketbase to our existing project with RSA keypair.
 Currently (Pocketbase v0.20.5) supports symmetric encoding only and we extend it.
+- We add [Dockerfile](./Dockerfile) and [docker-compose.yml](./docker-compose.yml) for building and running the project.

+## TODO

+- [ ] OAuth2 challenge and state keys stored in cache on single instance.
+We need to make it remote cache or database to support oauth2 on deployed multiple instances.
+- [ ] Jwt Extra Claims support on after login and register.

 ## Usage